 Whether we choose to advocate for all of our neighborhoods, parks, gardens, and the memories they’re made of – or just some – relies on understanding that only when we share everyone's stories can we understand who we truly are – and make the vital decisions that move us all forward.
 Fail – and we lose an essential part of ourselves – and our city – that we can’t ever get back.

-So, we make it our mission to ask questions and invite conversation.
+We make it our mission to ask questions and invite conversation.
 To challenge conventional thinking.
 To listen to everyone's memories and stories – and share them with the world.
 To collaborate with a diverse mix of citizens, public servants, organizations, and neighborhoods to ensure our city is a place we can all call home.
 When that happens, we honor the beautifully complicated character that is Charleston.
 We honor one another.
 We honor ourselves.

 From establishing a revolving fund that became a national model to recognizing that saving a neighborhood is more meaningful and impactful than saving a single structure, Historic Charleston Foundation has been, and continues to be, a leading force in preservation, not just in Charleston, but throughout the country.